cloudmesh/classes/docs/source/course.rst

-Lesson 7 - User-based nearest-neighbor collaborative filtering I
+Lesson 7 - User-based nearest-neighbor collaborative filtering II
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Collaborative filtering is a core approach to recommender
-systems.
-There is user-based and item-based collaborative filtering
-and here we discuss the user-based case.
-Here similarities in user
-rankings allow one to predict their interests, and typically this
-quantified by the Pearson correlation, used to statistically quantify
-correlations between users.
+This is Part 2 of "User-based nearest-neighbor collaborative filtering"

 https://youtu.be/U7-qeX2ItPk